The choir of adults and boy choristers has a long and illustrious tradition stretching back over several hundred years.

 There are about 20 choristers, aged 8 and upwards, who all attend local schools.
 The adults of the choir are comprised of a number of local singers and three choral scholars who sing in the choir for a year, usually between leaving school and going to university.
 The Director of Music is always glad to hear from anyone interested in becoming a member of the choir.

 The choir has made two recent trips to Paris, singing in Notre Dame Cathedral, Chartres Cathedral and the Church of Saint-Sulpice, and in 2017 sang for services in Rouen Cathedral.

 The choir has also made two CDs in recent years.
 Its 2010 recording, A New Heaven, of music from the Church’s year, is available in the Abbey Shop, along with its most recent recording, Carols from Sherborne Abbey, made in 2015 in collaboration with Sherborne Chamber Choir both conducted by the Abbey’s former Director of Music, Paul Ellis.
 Click here to find out more and listen to a sample of the tracks.

 Click here to read Dorset Magazine’s article about the choir at Christmas.

-Sherborne Abbey Choir has vacancies in the alto section for either male or female singers; anyone interested in joining one of the finest choirs in the West Country is invited to Director of Music, James Henderson, as soon as possible.
+Sherborne Abbey Choir has vacancies in the tenor section for singers; anyone interested in joining one of the finest choirs in the West Country is invited to Director of Music, James Henderson, as soon as possible.

 The full choir rehearses weekly on a Friday evening from 7.30pm until 8.45pm.
 There are two choral services each Sunday during term time.
 At the 9.30am Sung Eucharist the choir sings a variety of mass settings and motets, whilst at Choral Evensong it sings an Introit, Preces and Responses, psalm, canticles and anthem.